FKN237/FKN237/README.md

 <h2 align="left">Hi 👋!
-My name is Nelson Fodjo and I'm an Aspiring Data Scientist, from Cameroon</h2>
+My name is Nelson Fodjo and I'm an aspiring Data Scientist, from the world</h2>

 # 💫 About Me:
 ⚪ Give me a notepad and the world becomes my canvas<br>👌🏽 They say I am a perfectionist. :) Call me Man of Time<br>💫  The clock ticks and I count it<br>🍔 My source of energy comes from above<br>🗽 Discovering the insights behind data is my passion